Mobiquity Technologies, Inc. A - GuruFocus.com

-The closing of the offering is expected to occur on or about June 30, 2023, subject to the satisfaction of customary closing conditions.
-The Company intends to allocate up to $1,437,500 of the net proceeds to pay off the secured debt and use the remaining proceeds for working capital.

-Spartan Capital Securities, LLC is acting as placement agent for the offering.
+Spartan Capital Securities, LLC acted as the Company’s exclusive placement agent for the offering.
 Ruskin Moscou Faltischek P.C. represented the Company and Manatt, Phelps & Phillips, LLP represented Spartan Capital Securities, LLC.

-The securities described above are being offered pursuant to a registration statement on Form S-1 (File No. 333-272572) previously filed with the Securities and Exchange Commission (“SEC”) which became effective on June 29, 2023.
-The offering is being made only by means of a prospectus forming part of the effective registration statement.
-Copies of the preliminary prospectus and, when available, copies of the final prospectus, relating to the offering may be obtained on the SEC’s website located at http://www.sec.gov.
-Electronic copies of the final prospectus relating to the offering may be obtained, when available, from: Spartan Capital Securities, LLC, 45 Broadway, New York, NY 10006, at (212) 293-0123.
+The Company filed a final prospectus relating to the offering with the Securities and Exchange Commission on June 30, 2023, which describes, among other things, the terms of the securities sold in the offering.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation, or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.